TalHayun/Scientific-Calculator/README.md

 The literals $a_{k}x^k$ are called **monomos**.
 In this monom the power is k and the coefficient is $a_{k}$.
+In this project I will write code that implements different mathematical calculations on polynomials.

 Contents
 ==========